DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 ## Choose your teacher training provider

 Some teacher training courses are led by universities, schools or groups of schools.
-These are sometimes called ‘School Direct’ or ‘school centred initial teacher training’ (SCITT).
+These are sometimes called School Direct, university-led or school centred initial teacher training (SCITT).
+You can also do teacher training through a postgraduate apprenticeship.

-The differences between teacher training courses will depend on the course provider, rather than depending on whether your course is school-led, university-led, or SCITT-led.
+The differences between teacher training courses will depend on the course provider, rather than depending on whether your course is school-led, university-led, an apprenticeship or a SCITT.

 One of the best ways to decide between providers is to contact them.